AdobeDocs/core-services.en/help/interface/features/account-preferences.md

 Select **[!UICONTROL Notifications]** to be alerted about relevant and actionable updates, including product releases, maintenance notices, shared items, and approval requests.

 ![Notifications and Announcements](../assets/notifications-menu-small.png)

+## Language support in Experience Cloud {#languages}

+Experience Cloud supports preferred languages for each user, as set in your Adobe user account preferences.
+Supported languages currently are:

+* Chinese
+* English
+* French
+* German
+* Italian
+* Japanese
+* Korean
+* Portuguese
+* Spanish
+* Taiwanese

+While all application team are committed to global language support, not all applications are offered in all languages noted above.
+If your primary language is not supported in an Experience Cloud application, you can also set a secondary language to default to when applicable.
+This can be done in [Experience Cloud user preferences](https://experience.adobe.com/preferences).